-Exploring the Whitetip Reef Shark in the Great Barrier Reef: A Fascinating Encounter
+Whitetip Reef Shark Encounters on the Great Barrier Reef: A Fascinating Encounter

 The Great Barrier Reef is one of the world’s most diverse and complex marine ecosystems, home to an incredible variety of marine life, including the whitetip reef shark.
-This is common in the shallow waters around the reef, where they play an essential role in maintaining the ecosystem’s delicate balance.
+This is common in the shallow waters around the reef, where they are essential in maintaining the ecosystem’s delicate balance.

 Habitat and Distribution